-Save the Chimps Director of Chimpanzee Care Services, Dr. Andrew R. Halloran, is currently researching wild chimpanzees in Sierra Leone.
+Save the Chimps Director of Chimpanzee Care Services Dr. Andrew R. Halloran also researches wild chimpanzees in Sierra Leone.

 Q. How many subspecies of chimpanzees are there?
 From Neil L. on Twitter

 There are 4 subspecies of chimps.
 They are divided by geography.
 In West Africa, the Chimps are Pan troglodytes verus.
 In Central Africa, in places like Gabon and the Republic of Congo, the chimps are Pan troglodytes troglodytes.
 In Tanzania, Jane Goodall studied a subspecies called Pan troglodytes schweinfurthii.
 Existing only along the Nigeria-Cameroon border is a subspecies called Pan troglodytes ellioti.
 Most captive chimpanzees in the US that you might see in a zoo are verus.